Habenzu/ECB_Topic_Chronicles/doc/report.md

 The second supervised setup used a transformer-based architecture fine-tuned for multi-label classification with the `xlm-roberta-base` backbone, predicting 102 labels.
 Mean pooling was applied to token embeddings, with dropout 0.2 for regularization.
 Long documents were chunked into overlapping 512-token segments (stride 64), with predictions aggregated via maximum scores.
 Training ran for 8 epochs with batch size 8, learning rate 2e-5, weight decay 0.01, and linear warm-up over 6% of optimization steps.

 For multi-label classification, we used `BCEWithLogitsLoss`, combining sigmoid activation with binary cross-entropy in a stable formulation [@FALLAH2022].
-This models label presence independently and allows robust probability estimation.

-### Evaluation of Topic Modelling Approaches
+## Evaluation of Topic Modelling Approaches

 To compare models, we report both per-document and per-label metrics.
 Example-based metrics (precision, recall, F1, Jaccard similarity) assess overlap between predicted and true label sets, with subset accuracy requiring exact matches.
 Hamming loss measures average label-wise errors.
 Micro-averaged metrics emphasize frequent labels, macro-averaged metrics treat all labels equally, and macro balanced accuracy accounts for imbalance.
 Weighted metrics balance the two extremes.
 Together, these provide a comprehensive view of model quality.
 Comparisons were conducted on the 15% test set (525 documents across 102 topics).

-### Change Point Detection
+## Change Point Detection

 After training and evaluation, the best-performing model was used to label the unlabeled dataset, expanding topic coverage.
 These predicted topics were then aggregated into temporal event data (counts and percentages at daily, weekly, or monthly intervals).
 Data were aligned by filling missing periods with zeros, ensuring continuity.
 Event timestamps were reconstructed by evenly distributing counts within intervals, enabling time-based change detection.